-- Special reserve: represents a distributable reserve totalling the amount of outstanding creditors at the date of the Company's approved reduction in capital. - Capital reduction reserve: represents a distributable reserve created following a Court approved reduction in capital. - Capital reserve: represents a non-distributable reserve of unrealised gains and losses from changes in the fair values of investments as recognised in the Capital account of the Statement of Comprehensive Income. - Revenue reserve: represents a distributable reserve of cumulative net gains and losses recognised Revenue account of the Statement of Comprehensive Income.
+- Capital reserve: represents a non-distributable reserve of unrealised gains and losses from changes in the fair values of investments as recognised in the Capital account of the Statement of Comprehensive Income. - Revenue reserve: represent a distributable reserve of cumulative net gains and losses recognised Revenue account of the Statement of Comprehensive Income.